 This article is not meant to sway a dancer in any one direction.
-In fact, I am confident that a healthy lifestyle can be achieved with either a vegan diet or a non-vegan diet.
-But because of the restrictive nature of vegan diets, dancers must consider the practicality of maintaining an all-foods-fit mentality whilst still partaking in such a lifestyle.
-It is surely doable, but a few considerations should be addressed beforehand.
+In fact, I am confident that a supportive lifestyle can be achieved with either a vegan diet or a non-vegan diet.
+Rather, we’ll explore considerations for dancers who are already vegan or who may be debating whether or not to start.

 Vegan Dancers: What Are The Concerns?

-With that said, vegan diets don’t have to be restrictive nor disordered.
+With that said, vegan diets don’t have to be restrictive or disordered.
+Vegan diets should also never equate to a diet that is low in calories or low in fat.
 In fact, research suggests that “appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate and may provide health benefits for the prevention and treatment of certain diseases.
 These diets are appropriate for all stages of the life cycle.”
 Proper planning is not only encouraged but also manageable.
 Today’s food landscape offers a wide variety of options to support vegan swaps.
 To learn more about how to do this, consider my ebook for Plant-Based Lifestyles.

-There are also concerns about nutrient deficiencies.
-The body’s access to vitamin B12, vitamin D, calcium, protein, omega 3 fatty acids, and iron is particularly limited when relying on only plant-based foods.
+For vegan dancers, there are also concerns about nutrient deficiencies.
+The body’s access to vitamin B12, vitamin D, calcium, protein, omega-3 fatty acids, and iron is particularly limited when relying on only plant-based foods.
 It has also been argued that veganism might negatively impact bone health (though any associations between veganism and bone health are limited as poor nutrient intake from ANY diet, not just veganism, can weaken bones).

 But all dancers, even non-vegans, are at risk for nutrient deficiencies from limited access (whether intentional or unintentional) to a balanced diet.
 Whether vegan or non-vegan, the vitamins and minerals mentioned above can be consumed in adequate amounts using a food-first approach.
 Focusing on variety and abundance is key.

 Despite these concerns, dancers can still thrive both physically and mentally while following a vegan lifestyle.
-It just takes a bit more work, self-reflection, and proper planning.
+It just takes a bit more work, self-reflection, exploration, and proper planning.
 Focusing on abundance and variety is key to preventing the potential for nutrient deficiencies (read about here).
-But how can you assess whether your vegan diet is also supporting your goals of food-freedom?
+But how can you assess whether your vegan diet is also supporting your goals of building a supportive relationship with food?

 DON’T follow a vegan lifestyle if: